|Health Sciences Building Fund||Ambassador Program||Endowed Scholarships|

-The goal of the Montgomery Scholars Program is to provide every graduate of a Montgomery County High School with a scholarship to Montgomery Community College beginning the fall semester of the year of graduation.
+The goal of the Montgomery Scholars Program is to provide every Montgomery County high school graduate with a scholarship to Montgomery Community College beginning the fall semester of the year of graduation.
 The scholarship is designed to follow the student through to a diploma and/or associate degree.

 Scholarship Qualifications: A student must -